Moon prints again have a moment. Maybe because of the revival of space exploration. Read how the Moon inspires lovers, movies, fashion and more.

 - One Day in a Blue Moon

-- My Hubby, Me and the Moon
+- My Hubby, Me, and the Moon

-- The Look of the Day
+- How the Moon Inspires the Look of the Day

 Disclosure: There are affiliate links in this post.

 There is something special about the Moon.
 Just think about all those songs that have been written and sung.
 For instance, “Moon River”, or the title song “There is a red Moon rising…” of the movie Major League.
 The dogs hauling at the Moon.
 No kitsch love story where the couple is not meeting somewhere romantic under the full Moon.
 Maybe even secretly against the will of family and Co.

 All the romantic photos especially of the Moon’s light, which actually is the Sun’s light reflected, on the water.
 Sorry, it’s the scientist in me making that non-romantic remark for the sake of the facts.
 And yes, it’s also the honesty about to give credit where it has to be given too, right?

 Recently, we could observe a lunar eclipse here in Alaska.
 During such an event, the Earth is passing between the Sun and the Moon.
 Consequently, the Moon is no longer fully illuminated by the Sun as the Earth’s shadow (called umbra from Latin meaning shadow) is falling onto the Moon.
 This astronomical event only occurs at full moon when concurrently the Moon is close to a lunar node.
 Under these conditions, the Moon, Earth and Sun are aligned straightly.
 During lunar eclipses, one sees the shadow of the Earth moving on the Moon (see above photo).
 In full shadow, the Moon appears to be red.
 When a moon is in the shadow of a planet, scientists call it an immersion.